- Cat scratching post redirects cats from inappropriate surfaces

 - Very sturdy and tip resistant - which gives cats security

 Your cat won't tip this scratching post.
 He'll scratch, relieve boredom, or warm up for a vigorous play session.
 It'll remain a favorite for years.
 Towering 32" high, this extra tall scratching post allows your cat a full stretch.
 Includes attractive 16" wood base, sisal-wrapped wood frame, and 6" square wood landing at top.
-Minimal assembly required.
-Padded Post Perch simply slides onto top of post and locks in place.
-Pad is machine washable.
-(Sold separately).

 This post is perfect for conditioning nails, and it will not snag nails.
 Also helps discourage your pet from scratching on inappropriate surfaces such as your furniture or carpeted surfaces.